-Middlebury has exchanges with the University of East Anglia in Norwich, England and the University of Nottingham in Nottingham, England, both of which particularly benefit students with significant Middlebury grant financial aid.
-Many academic subjects are available at both universities, and semester and year-long options are available.
+Middlebury has an exchange with the University of East Anglia in Norwich, England, which particularly benefits students with significant Middlebury grant financial aid.
+Students on financial aid seeking an English-speaking study abroad option may also wish to consider Middlebury's exchange programs at University College Maastricht or University College Utrecht in the Netherlands.
+Many academic subjects are available at all three exchange universities.
 Please see International Programs and Off-Campus Study for more information and to apply.